-- 1. Tax system and tax policy
+1. Tax system and tax policy

 - 1.1 Budget and the relationship between budget and fiscal policy

 - 1.2 Authority of the Tax Administration

 - 1.3 Organization of the Tax Administration

 - 1.4 Rules of tax procedure

 - 1.5 First instance tax procedure: determination, collection, control

 - 2. Personal income tax (tax on total income, tax on income from self-employment, agriculture, copyright, intellectual property, etc.)

 - 3. Property tax: static and dynamic

 - 4. Value Added Tax

 - 5. Excise tax

 - 6. Fiscal cash registers

 - 7. Accounting preparation of financial statements

 - 8. Tax on income of legal entities

 - 9. Avoidance of double taxation

 - 10. Tax information system

 - 10.1 A consolidated tax return

 - 11. Tax violations and tax crimes

-Pursuant to the Article 32, paragraph 1, line 8), of the Statute of Serbian Association of Accountants and Auditors (No. 26 dated January 29, 2010, certified and registered with the Register of Associations under No. 0 000064 305370, consolidated text No. 107 of 23.06.2017, verified and entered in the Register of Associations under No. 0000264205814) and the National Accounting and Educational Standard ROS 31 - Professional Education and Training of Accountants, the Executive Board of Serbian Association of Accountants and Auditors, at the session held on December 18, 2020, reached a Decision on the amendments to the Rulebook on Taking Examinations for Obtaining Professional Qualifications in Accounting Profession, and the revised text of the Rulebook, which includes the basic text from 27.01.2017 and the amendments from 18.12.2020, reads as follows1:
+Pursuant to the Article 32, paragraph 1, line 8), of the Statute of Serbian Association of Accountants and Auditors (No. 26 dated January 29, 2010, certified and registered with the Registry of the Associations under No. 0 000064 305370) and the National Accounting and Education Standard ROS 31 Professional Education and Training of Accountants, the Executive Board of Serbian Association of Accountants and Auditors, at the meeting of January 27, 2017, adopted the

-RULEBOOK ON TAKING EXAMINATIONS FOR OBTAINING PROFESSIONAL QUALIFICATIONS IN ACCOUNTING PROFESSION
+RULEBOOK ON TAKING EXAMINATIONS FOR OBTAINING PROFESSIONAL-EXPERT QUALIFICATIONS IN ACCOUNTING PROFESSION